DomasM/Topas4Info/_pages/03_changelog.md

 ### Changed
-1. Beta release channel address changed, \\kleja is no longer used 1.(C) Forbidden range generation tweaks: default motor positions in optical calibration and raw steps positions in separation configuration are taken into account.
+1. Beta release channel address changed, \\kleja is no longer used
+1. (C) Forbidden range generation tweaks: default motor positions in optical calibration and raw steps positions in separation configuration are taken into account.
 There is no need to create named positions in such cases anymore.
-1.(C) Power meter UI tweaks
+1. (C) Power meter UI tweaks

 ## 1.133.1 (2021-11-12)(beta), (2021-12-14)(public)

 ### Fixed
-1.(C) Hotfix for 1.132.0 forbiddren ranges generation - 'Generate from calibration' for all motors button works incorrectly.
+1. (C) Hotfix for 1.132.0 forbiddren ranges generation - 'Generate from calibration' for all motors button works incorrectly.

 ## 1.133.0 (2021-11-10)(beta)